VPN‘s were never intended for the average online user

 The only catch is that most of the time, viewers need to be physically located in the country of origin.

 Want to watch original programming from ABC and Lifetime from the US or BBC from the UK.
-No problem with a VPN.
+No problem with a

-Unblock geo-restricted e-commerce sites
+You can unblock geo-restricted e-commerce sites

 It’s not just shopping sites and video streaming sites that can block you from viewing their content based on your location.
 I followed a link to a youth soccer organization in Salt Lake City and was greeted with the following page.